 Will I receive my diploma at the ceremony?

 No. The official diploma is not presented at Commencement.
-Diplomas will be mailed to the candidate’s permanent address approximately six-to-eight weeks after Commencement from the office of Records and Registration.
+Diplomas will be mailed to the candidate’s permanent address approximately six-to-eight weeks after Commencement from the Records and Registration office.
 A diploma cannot be issued until all obligations, such as library fees, parking tickets, etc., are cleared.
 Note: When you cross the stage, you will be given a diploma cover which contains your Certification of Participation.

 What do I do if there is confusion about my degree when purchasing my tassel?